TheShadyRealm/jsbot/README.md

 # jsbot
 "it's all about the learning process..."
 Commands List:
- Global Prefix: .
+- Global Prefix: . (a period)
- Mod commands
+-  Mod commands
 - help - shows this message
 - botinfo - info about the bot...
 - ping - pings server and returns with ms